builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ```

 - There is not _technically_ wrong with this test--but we are approaching the limit to how many parameters we should be passing into the constructor.

-// ADD ANOTHER SECTION WITH TESTING THE DATE RANGE BUT HAVING TO PASS IN NAME PARAMETERS !!!!!!!!

 ---